cutaway-security/sawh/README.md

   * Seriously, you don't need SMBv1.
 Disabling it is extremely important.

 ## Considerations
 Check is safe.
-It makes no changes and there is a seperate confirmation prompt when changes will be made to the system.
+It makes no changes and there is a separate confirmation prompt when changes will be made to the system.
 Disable and Enable use a brute force update to all system interfaces.
 Modifications are made to all interfaces.

 # Usage